colinyjchung/jinnzhong/content/posts/20220816-four-thousand-weeks.md

 In my twenties and thirties, I fell into the typical ["Ascension Plot Thread"](https://journal.jinnzhong.com/plot-thread-ascension/).
 I grew up in a lower-class, immigrant blue collar family.
 We were poor, I didn't want that, and climbing the ladder drove me.

 Fortunately/unfortunately, I was/am too much of an anti-authoritarian individual/weirdo to climb the _corporate_ ladder.
 But freelancing, business, and investing made sense to me.
-It was _different_, and because I was (and quite possibly still am) under the delusion that "I'm special/unique", I should go do that instead.
+It was _different_, and because I was (and most likely still am) under the delusion that "I'm special/unique", I should go do that instead.
 After all, why would I do what the rest of the 9-5 population did?

 So from the early aughts onwards...
 I climbed.
-And blessed with nearly inexhaustible energy, resilient health, and focus/drive...
+And blessed with nearly inexhaustible energy, resilient health, and unparalleled focus/drive...
 I kept climbing.
 As an entrepreneur, I was taught (and believed in) the maxims of "act first, and apologize later", "say yes to everything", and "sleep when you're dead".
 I read nothing but self-help, business, and investing books from 2001-2012 (minus Harry Potter and a few novels).

 At that time, if I didn't reach my goals "fast enough", I truly believed it was because I didn't "manage my time" well enough.
 That I wasn't hacking my life to be the most efficient enough.
-That I simply wasn't doing enough, that I needed to focus better, block distractions, to "make time", dissect my days, prioritize, get to inbox zero, use pomodoros, just _get... things... done_.
+That I simply wasn't doing enough, that I just needed to focus better, block distractions, to "make time", dissect my days, prioritize, get to inbox zero, use pomodoros, just _get... things... done_.

 And I kept believing that if I was only _better_ and more efficient, I'd be able to _do everything_ and _have it all_.

 ## Refusing to Face Our Limitations

-And that brings us back to the crux of the book: That we know we're mortal (that we only have 4,000 weeks on average)... but "time management", productivity hackers, and self-help gurus tell us we can live, experience, and do more than the time alloted to us.
+And that brings us back to the crux of the book: That we know we're mortal (that we only have 4,000 weeks on average)... but "time management", productivity hackers, and self-help gurus tell us we can live, experience, and do more than the time alloted to us...

 From the book:
 > _We recoil from the notion that this is it – that this life, with all its flaws and inescapable vulnerabilities, its extreme brevity, and our limited influence over how it unfolds, is the only one we'll get a shot at._